reskillamericans/website/content/learn-more/phases/phase-2.md

 In Phase 2, you will take everything you've learned from the classroom, exercises, and small projects in Phase I and apply it to an individual project.

-Your final individual project must be a complete hosted application.
+Your final individual project will be a complete hosted application.
 We will work with you to suggest a project, or help you to define your own.

-Each project must include user authentication, user-provided data, use of a server-side database, and web hosting.
+Each project will include user authentication, user-provided data, use of a server-side database, and web hosting.
 This project should be an excellent addition to your portfolio to show to potential employers.